baggepinnen/LowLevelParticleFilters.jl/docs/src/beetle_example_imm.md

 ```
 We then define some properties of the dynamics and the filter.
 We will use an [`AdvancedParticleFilter`](@ref) since we want to have fine-grained control over the noise sampling for the mode switch.
 ```@example beetle_imm
-n = 4 # Dimension of state: we have position (2d), speed and angle p = 2 # Dimension of measurements, we can measure the x and the y
+nx = 4 # Dimension of state: we have position (2d), speed and angle ny = 2 # Dimension of measurements, we can measure the x and the y
 @inline pos(s) = s[SVector(1,2)]
 @inline vel(s) = s[3]
 @inline ϕ(s) = s[4]
 nothing # hide
 ```

 We then define the probability distributions we need.
+The IMM filter takes a transition-probability matrix, ``P``, and an initial mixing probability, ``μ``. ``P`` is a Markov (stochastic) matrix, where each row sums to one, and `P[i, j]` is the probability of switching from mode `i` to mode `j`. `μ` is a vector of probabilities, where `μ[i]` is the probability of starting in mode `i`.
+We also define the noise distributions for the dynamics and the measurements.
+The dynamics noise is modeled as a Gaussian distribution with a standard deviation of `dvσ` for the velocity and `ϕσ` for the angle.
+The measurement noise is modeled as a Gaussian distribution with a standard deviation of `dgσ`.
+The initial state is modeled as a Gaussian distribution with a mean at the first measurement and a standard deviation of `d0`.
 ```@example beetle_imm
 dgσ = 1.0 # the deviation of the measurement noise distribution dvσ = 0.3 # the deviation of the dynamics noise distribution ϕσ  = 0.5
-P = [0.995 0.005; 0.0001 0.9999] # Transition probability matrix, we model the search mode as "almost terminal"
+P = [0.995 0.005; 0.0 1] # Transition probability matrix, we model the search mode as "almost terminal"
 μ = [1.0, 0.0] # Initial mixing probabilities
 R1 = Diagonal([1e-1, 1e-1, dvσ, ϕσ].^2)
-R2 = dgσ^2*I(p) # Measurement noise covariance matrix
+R2 = dgσ^2*I(ny) # Measurement noise covariance matrix
 d0 = MvNormal(SVector(y[1]..., 0.5, atan((y[2]-y[1])...)), [3.,3,2,2])
 nothing # hide
 ```

-We now define the dynamics, since we use the advanced filter, we include the `noise=false` argument.
-The dynamics is directly defined in discrete time.
+We now define the dynamics, which is directly defined in discrete time.
+The third argument is a parameter we call `modegain`, which is used to scale the amount of noise in the angle of the beetle depending on the mode in which it is in.
+The last argument is a boolean that tells the dynamics function which mode it is in, we will close over this argument when defining the dynamics for the individual Kalman filters that are part of the IMM, one will use `m = false` and one will use `m = true`.
 ```@example beetle_imm
 @inline function dynamics(s,_,modegain,t,w,m)
     # current state